What Do We Mean When We Talk About Data Storytelling?: Background

-One type of research synthesized existing definitions to propose a more inclusive definition or theory.
-For example, Dimara and Perin~\cite{dimara2019interaction} proposed an inclusive definition of ``interaction'' in data visualization by synthesizing definitions from both the visualization and human-computer interaction communities.
-Recently, Battle and Ottley~\cite{battle2023we} studied what is a data ``insight''.
-They synthesized theories and definitions of data insights into a unified formalism, including the core building blocks of insights and a graph-based data model that structures these building blocks for specifying an insight.
-Another type of research reflected on existing definitions to derive current research practices, research scopes, and important research topics with implications for future research practices and agendas.
-For example, Bressa et al.~\cite{bressa2021s} reviewed the definitions of ``situated visualization'' to understand the essence of ``situatedness.''
+Reviews of existing conceptualizations have primarily supported two broad types of research outcomes.
+One type of research synthesized existing conceptualizations to propose a more inclusive conceptualization or theory.
+For example, Dimara and Perin~\cite{dimara2019interaction} proposed an inclusive conceptualization of \emph{interaction} in data visualization by synthesizing conceptualizations from both the visualization and human-computer interaction communities.
+Recently, Battle and Ottley~\cite{battle2023we} studied what is a data \emph{insight}.
+They synthesized theories and conceptualizations of data insights into a unified formalism, including the core building blocks of insights and a graph-based data model that structures these building blocks for specifying an insight.
+Another type of research reflected on existing conceptualizations to derive current research practices, research scopes, and important research topics with implications for future research practices and agendas.
+For example, Bressa et al.~\cite{bressa2021s} reviewed the conceptualizations of \emph{situated visualization} to understand the essence of \emph{situatedness}.
 Through case analysis, they further discussed five perspectives on situatedness, including space, time, place, activity, and community.
-Recently, Burns et al.~\cite{burns2023we} systematically reviewed the themes in definitions of ``visualization novice'' and the characteristics of participants in user studies with visualization novices as the target users.
-Based on the analysis, they suggested strategies for future work to clarify definitions of novices, such as offering counter-examples.
+Recently, Burns et al.~\cite{burns2023we} systematically reviewed the themes in conceptualizations of \emph{visualization novice} and the characteristics of participants in studies with visualization novices as the target users.
+Based on the analysis, they suggested strategies for future work to clarify conceptualizations of novices, such as offering counter-examples.